-Expert child psychologist, New York Times-bestselling author and director of Cleveland’s Family Achievement Clinic Dr. Sylvia Rimm will speak about “Underachievement Syndrome: An Educational Epidemic” on Thursday, April 5 at 6:30 p.m. in Dickinson Lecture Hall located in the Austin Hall of Science.
+Expert child psychologist, New York Times-bestselling author and director of Cleveland’s Family Achievement Clinic Dr. Sylvia Rimm will speak about “Underachievement Syndrome: An Educational Epidemic” on Thursday, April 5 at 6:30 p.m. in the Helen Rockwell Morley Memorial Music Building.

 Dr. Rimm speaks and publishes internationally about guiding children toward achievement.
 Her lecture will describe what she considers an epidemic of children working and learning below their abilities, offering guidelines for teachers and parents in identifying, preventing and treating underachievement syndrome.